antzm/python-intro/jupyter-notebooks-1/README.md

 Choose the version which coresponds to your Operatinng System and install it using the default settings during the instalation.

-When you want to run a Jupyter Notebook, you could either start the 'Anaconda Navigator' and select 'Jupyter Notebooks', or for a faster aproach, open the "Anaconda Promt" and type: jupyter notebook
+Then, whenever you want to run a Jupyter Notebook, you could either start the "Anaconda Navigator" and select "Jupyter Notebooks", or for a faster aproach, open the "Anaconda Promt" and type: jupyter notebook

 After a few seconds, your default web-browser will open up automatically and a server will be running in the background.

-At this point, you could either open an existing Jupyter Notebook or altrenatively you could start from scratch and create a new Jupyter Notebook.
+At this point, you could either open an existing Jupyter Notebook or altrenatively, you could start from scratch and create a new Jupyter Notebook.

 ## Contents of a Jupyter Notebook

-We can insert three types of cell in a Jupyter Notebook:
+We can insert three types of cells in a Jupyter Notebook:

-* Cells with Markdown language in them
+* Cells that contain Markdown language
 * Cells that contain code to be executed
-* Cells with Raw text that remains exactly as it was entered
+* Cells that contain Raw text which remains exactly as it was entered

 ## Markdown language

-In a Jupyter Nptebook, we type the Markdown syntax in a Markdown cell and then, we click to run the cell, so that the Markdown syntax will appear in it's correct form.
+In a Jupyter Notebook, we type the Markdown syntax in a Markdown cell and then, we click to run the cell, so that the Markdown syntax will appear in it's correct form.

-Should we need to make changes, we just click inside a Markdown cell and after we complete our changes, we click to run again the Markdown cell.
+Should we need to make changes, we just click inside a Markdown cell and as soon as we complete our changes, we click to run, once again the Markdown cell.

 Below there's an overview of the Markdown syntax.

-(Firstly, the Markdown syntax is shown in the highlighted window and then, just below, the output format appears)
+*(Firstly, the Markdown syntax is shown in the highlighted window and then, just below, the output format appears)*

 ## Headings: